 If I want to reduce RF exposure from a nearby tower or antenna, what can I do?
 Aluminum siding will block most RF radiation.
 RF waves travel mainly in straight lines from the source and are blocked by metal, so you actually only need the aluminum siding on the sides of the house facing the tower.
 In attic areas you can staple chicken-wire to block rays from the top of the tower from entering the house from above.
 Aluminum mosquito screens will block RF and can be used over windows.
 Conductive paint is available which will block RF.
 Conductive fabrics can be used over walls or ceilings or for curtains, drapes, or shields (conductive fabrics are usually copper color or gray color and are very flexible and can be sewn like most fabrics).
 Aluminum venetian blinds (vertical) in front of windows will block some RF.
 Aluminum foil also blocks RF.
 These all work due to the high frequency of RF; the RF can still go around these shields but is much reduced in strength.
 (But these methods would not block 60 Hz magnetic fields from power lines, measured with an AC gaussmeter).

 Can the RF meter measure TV or radio sets in my home?
-No, since TV and radio sets are receive-only and do not transmit any RF power, so there should not be any RF coming out of a home TV or radio antenna.
-Two-way radios however can transmit and could be measured by this meter.
+TV and radio sets are receive-only and do not transmit any RF power, so there should not be any RF coming out of a home TV or radio antenna.
+Two-way radios however can transmit and could be measured by this meter if they operate at 150 MHz or higher frequency.

 Can the RF meter measure Ham Radio antenna transmissions?
 Not most ham radio transmissions, since they are usually below the 150 MHz frequency which is the lowest frequency measured by this meter.

 Is there an easy way to reduce RF exposure?
 For mobile phone conversations you can use an earbud or speaker so the phone is not next to your head.
-You can use the RF/Cell Tower Meter to measure areas where you spend a lot of time, and if they are below 10uW/m2 Average, and you don't live near any AM radio towers, then you should have very low RF exposure.
+You can place the WiFi router away from where you spend a lot of time.
+You can use the RF/Cell Tower Meter to measure RF exposure in areas you spend a lot of time, and if it is below 10 uW/m2 Average, and you don't live near any AM radio towers, then you should have low RF exposure.